Charges, Voluntary Contributions, Remissions and Refunds Policy

 - responsibility for ensuring all policies are made available to parents;

-- the Governing Body to review this policy and report on it;
+- nominated the Pupil and Curriculum committee to review this policy and report back to the Governing Body;

 - responsibility for the effective implementation, monitoring and evaluation of this policy

 The Headteacher will:

 - ensure all school personnel, pupils and parents are aware of and comply with this policy;

 - work closely with the governors;